daisy/math-a11y/docs/ms-math/recommended_nvda_settings.md

-For the Equations in Microsoft Word Usability Walk-through, please use the following NVDA and MathCAT settings if possible.
+For the Equations in Microsoft Word , please use the following NVDA and MathCAT settings if possible.

 For NVDA to work with digital math content, it needs to have an add-on installed.
 The best add-on for speaking math and creating math braille codes in Nemeth or UEB is the MathCATAdd-on.
-This group’s efforts are focused on evaluating how well the Microsoft Equations work in Word for screen reader users.
+The DAISY/Math-a11y group’s efforts are focused on evaluating how well the Microsoft Equations work in Word for screen reader users.
 To avoid stumbling across known limitations in screen readers, please use the following: